schoolofcities/urban-growth-canada/ggh-growth/README.md

 - Do this by matching IDs (use the census geography hierarchy or attribute file if needed) rather than any sort of spatial query.
 The higher level census IDs for each sub-region can be found in 'regions-summary.csv'

-- Create a table for 2021 DAs and 2006 DAs
+- Create separate tables for 2021 DAs and 2006 DAs

-3. Filter the downloaded DA boundaries for just those in this table (i.e. just those within the GGH)
+3. Filter the downloaded DA boundaries for just those within the GGH.
-4. Download and left-join data for population, area (km2), total households, total dwellings (all dwellings, not just occupied), and dwellings by structural type (there are 7-8ish categories) for each DA
+4. Download and left-join data for population, area (km2), total households, total dwellings (all dwellings, not just occupied), and dwellings by structural type (there are 7-8ish categories) for each DA.
+Do this for 2006 and 2021.
-5. Create summary table of growth for each sub-region - i.e. change in pop, households, dwellings, dwellings by structural type - by aggregating and summing DA-level data by sub-region for the two years, then join and compute the difference between the two years
+5. Create summary table of growth for each sub-region - i.e. change in pop, households, dwellings, dwellings by structural type - by aggregating and summing DA-level data by sub-region for the two years, then join by the sub-region and compute the difference between the two years

 ### B) Classifying DAs